 - 1 pear, chopped

-- In a large skillet, melt butter and add chopped onions.
+In a large skillet, melt butter and add chopped onions.
 Cooked for 2-3 minutes.
 Add spinach and pecans for another few minutes, stirring often.
-Add pear in for a couple minutes, stirring often.
+Lastly add pear in for a couple minutes, stirring often.
 Then, remove from heat.

 Add rice, cranberries and seasoning - stir well.

 Serve right away or put in oven on low to keep warm until ready!